Software

 Operating system

-- Arch Linux for high-contact devices (desktop & laptops)
+- Arch Linux for high-contact devices (desktop & laptop VMs)

 - Debian for servers (where things have to be stable)

-I’ve been using Linux on-and-off since roughly 2011.
+I’ve also been using Linux on-and-off since roughly 2011.
 I’ve become increasingly familiar with the way it works over the years and decided to take the full plunge as the daily driver on my desktop in August 2025.
+Haven’t had any issues so far.

 Also, honourable mentions to GNOME, XFCE, Niri and i3, where I’ve also spent a good amount of time.